justinbthompson/myEE551project/README.md

 ## 4/20/2019 Proposal Update <br />

-Data will be collected and analyzed from the New York Independent System Operator Real-Time Dashboard (https://www.nyiso.com/real-time-dashboard) by accessing Excel and .zip files available (http://mis.nyiso.com/public/P-63list.htm).
+Data will be collected and analyzed from the New York Independent System Operator [Real-Time Dashboard](https://www.nyiso.com/real-time-dashboard) by accessing Excel and .zip files [available](http://mis.nyiso.com/public/P-63list.htm).

 The user of the program will be prompted to choose a day within the past two years.
 The program will then output the total generated megawatts, percentages of generation between different sources, and other information.